lenderpanel

 Recently asked questions about conveyancing in Clapham

-Most certainly.
-We are happy to put you in touch with a Clapham conveyancing firm who can help.
+You certainly can.
+We can put you in touch with a Clapham conveyancing firm who can help.

-An example of a Freehold Enfranchisement case for a Clapham premises is 23 Chelsham Road in May 2013. the Tribunal found that the sum of £13,870.00 was payable for the freehold following a vestig order having been granted by Swansea County Court dated 1st March 2013 This case was in relation to 3 flats.
+An example of a Freehold Enfranchisement matter before the tribunal for a Clapham property is 23 Chelsham Road in May 2013. the Tribunal found that the sum of £13,870.00 was payable for the freehold following a vestig order having been granted by Swansea County Court dated 1st March 2013 This case affected 3 flats.
 The unexpired term was 99 years.

 Last updated